“I Don’t Understand Grammar” is part nine in a ten-part series devoted to English grammar teaching. You may want to start with part one.

 “I don’t understand grammar.”

-It’s honest – and it’s ok.
-I am empathetic toward these teachers because I have not always understood grammar – the study of language and syntax.
+It’s honest, and it’s ok: to teach English grammar is difficult.
+I am empathetic toward these teachers because I have not always understood grammar—the study of language and syntax.

-This is an honest post about why some English teachers say, “I don’t understand grammar.”
+This honest post is targets English grammar teaching and English teachers who say, “I don’t understand grammar.”
 For years, I have considered writing this post.
 I’ve rewritten it and put it off to the side.
 As I type this, I still fear that some teachers will be negative about this “secret” or cruel to teachers who are honest.
+If you’re teaching grammar but are not confident in your lessons, I am here to help.

-I decided to be straightforward about why some ELA teachers don’t teach grammar: they themselves do not understand it.
+I decided to be straightforward about why some ELA teachers don’t teach grammar: They themselves do not understand grammar, let alone English grammar teaching.

 Please read the entire post before commenting, and please provide constructive, kind ideas.